Chan9Yan9/pwn4fun/README.md

-# 2021CISCN-preliminary-pwn
+# pwn4fun
-challenges and wp for 2021CISCN pwn
+Record the idea of solving the challenges